-The fund may invest from time to time in ETFs that are managed by affiliates of the Advisor, including, but not limited to, series of DBX ETF Trust, which are managed by DBX Advisors LLC.
+Other DWS funds in which the fund may invest from time to time may include series of DBX ETF Trust, which are managed by DBX Advisors LLC.
 DWS Investment Management Americas, Inc. and DBX Advisors LLC are subsidiaries of DWS Group.
-The fund may also invest in securities of unaffiliated ETFs.